Icenium/bond-content/quick-start-nativescript/3-store-in-cloud.md

 });
 ```

-The `get()` method retrieves all pictures stored in the Telerik Backend Services.
-If you now deploy the Photo Album app using `LiveSync` feature, the ListView will appear empty, because there are no images in the Telerik Backend Services project yet.
+The `get()` method retrieves all pictures stored in your backend.
+If you now deploy the Photo Album app using `LiveSync` feature, the ListView will appear empty, because there are no images in your backend yet.
 But don't worry, we will soon add a few.

-* **g**.
+* **f**.
 Add the following code to the bottom of the `cameraModule.takePicture` promise:
 ```
 var file = {
     "Filename": Math.random().toString(36).substring(2, 15) + ".jpg",